rschristopher/ischristtrue.com/src/ancient-views/index.md

 Masculinity is considered "toxic" unless it's coming from a women, which then makes her "brave".
 Femininity is scorned unless it's aped by a man identifying as a woman.

-To an enlightenment era rationalist this all seems absurd, but that's because rationalism fails to account for this very real phenomena.
+To an enlightenment-era rationalist this would all seems absurd, but that's because rationalism fails to account for this very real phenomena.
 However, if we look to ancient worldviews then this all makes perfect sense.
 This absurdity merely reflects the ancient gender roles resurfacing.

-We can find the "battle of the sexes" rhetoric starting in the industrial revolution and the so-called age of enlightenment.
+We can find the "battle of the sexes" rhetoric emerging in the industrial revolution and in the so-called age of enlightenment.
 Importantly, this rhetoric did not exist in early Christianity nor in Judaism.

 The industrial revolution increasingly took fathers out of the family business (mostly farms) and into factories, a trend we see exacerbated during periods such as the